JoyKarmoker/Laser-Defender/README.md

 Commit-6: Continuos Shotting enabled - Now player can shoot continuosly while keep pressing the space buton down, and after relasing the space key the shotting will stop

+Commit-7: Bullets Destroyed After They Exit Play Area - The Laser Bullets were making a mess in the hiarchy amd they were present the world for infinite time.
+Now they will be destroyed after collidng with the Shredder.